-The registry will guide any user who wants to complain about potentially illegal online content towards organisations and government agencies that are specialised in assessing and dealing with specific types of online content (for example illegal gambling, child sexual abuse material, counterfeit goods, etc.).
+The registry will guide any user who wants to complain about potentially illegal online content towards organisations and government agencies that are specialised in assessing and dealing with specific types of online content (for example illegal gambling, child pornography, counterfeit goods, etc.).

-Nic.at (.at): the Austrian registry website provides advice for internet users on how to deal with illegal activities on the internet as well as links to Stopline, the national reporting office against child sexual abuse material and national socialism on the internet.
+Nic.at (.at): the Austrian registry website provides details on a national reporting office against child pornography and national socialism on the Internet.
 See here and here.

-Nominet (.uk): the British registry has published a policy paper on criminal practices to explain how the registry tackles criminal activity and which provides links to a number of UK-based authorities that may be able to help.
-Instead of removing domain names from the zone file, Nominet redirects internet users to an educational landing page.
+Nominet (.uk): the .uk registry explains how users that want to object to website content can contact the registrar or website owner and provides links to a number of UK-based authorities that may be able to help.
 See here.

-Afnic (.fr): The French registry provides a link to the dedicated reporting platform of the Ministry of Internal Affairs where "website content, or conduct that illicit or contrary public law and order" can be reported.
-Afnic's website also contains a form that users can fill in to notify the registry of unlawful domain names.
+AFNIC (.fr): The French registry provides a link to the dedicated reporting platform of the Ministry of internal affairs where 'website content, or conduct that illicit or contrary public law and order' can be reported.

-Norid (.no): the Norwegian registry website provides a link to the police website with tips on how to inform the police of illegal activity online, as well as to the slettmeg.no service, which gives advice on how to remove information from the internet.
+Norid (.no): the Norwegian registry website provides a link to the police website with tips on how to inform the police of illegal activity online and the guidance service slettmeg.no that offers advice on how to remove information from the Internet.

 DNS.PT (.pt): the Portuguese registry, in cooperation with other organisations dealing with the unauthorised dissemination of copyright-protected content, has developed and hosts a portal website that provides fast and easy access to websites that offer digital content which respects the intellectual property rights of authors and creators.
-DNS.PT also publishes a quarterly magazine dedicated exclusively to cybersecurity in order to raise awareness on online threats.